gathuruarise-code/friendly-octo-umbrella/README.md

 # friendly-octo-umbrella
-A blog about Paul Ngei
+A simple blog about the life of a popular kenyan politician and leader Paul Ngei